merkwur/layout-generator/README.md

 # Automated Layout Generator

-The automatic layout generator function it is kind of circle-packing algorihm combining with force-directed graph layout algorothm.
+The automatic layout generator it is a kind of circle-packing algorithm combining with force-directed graph layout algorithm.

 **!!
 The algorithm development is still in progress**